websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/configurable-application/setting-and-accessing-configurations.md

 The sample project has 3 attributes that can be configured.
 Currently the attributes must be manually inputted into a text input field but this can be further customized.

 For example, a dropdown list can be used for the font family attribute instead of an input field.
-Replace the `@Meta.AD` annotation with the following:
+In the project's configuration interface, replace the `@Meta.AD` annotation with the following:

 ```java
 @Meta.AD(